MarlinFirmware/Marlin/Documentation/MeshBedLeveling.md

 `MESH_BED_LEVELING` will enable mesh bed leveling.<br/>
 `MANUAL_BED_LEVELING` will add the menu option for bed leveling.

-There is also some values that can be set.
+There are also some values that can be set.

 Following four define the area to cover.
 Default 10mm from max bed size